NelsonPython/tuningGuides/tuningGuideTemplate.md

 | Other SW used | version # |
 | Other SW used | version # |

 Note: The configuration described in this article is based on 3rd Generation Intel Xeon processor hardware.
-Server platform, memory, hard drives, network interface cards can be determined according to customer usage requirements.
+Server platform, memory, hard drives, network interface cards can be determined according to your usage requirements.

 ## Hardware Tuning

-Enter any other information on general system setup and tuning or things to consider.
+(Enter any other information on general system setup and tuning.)

 ### BIOS Settings

-(Use this section to describe BIOS settings that should be changed in order to improve workload performance.
-List the path to the item within BIOS like is shown below)
+(Use this section to describe BIOS settings that should be changed in order to improve workload performance.)

 Begin by resetting your BIOS to default setting, then follow the suggestions below for changes to the default: